 Ex: Three candidates: John Smith gets 23% of votes, Jane Smith gets 43% of votes, and Jonny Smith gets 34% of votes.
 Jane Smith wins although she has less than half the votes, but she still has more than the other two candidates.

-Section 7: Only the votes submitted within 48 hours of the ballot being sent out will be counted.
+Section 7: Only the votes submitted within the assigned voting period will be counted.

 Section 8: Once all votes are in, they are to be counted, then re-counted.